Zaum: Usage

 Aleksei Kruchenykh created Zaum in order to show that language was indefinite and indeterminate.

 Kruchenykh stated that when creating Zaum, he decided to forgo grammar and syntax rules.
 He wanted to convey the disorder of life by introducing disorder into the language.
 Kruchenykh considered Zaum to be the manifestation of a spontaneous non-codified language.

 Khlebnikov believed that the purpose of Zaum was to find the essential meaning of word roots in consonantal sounds.
 He believed such knowledge could help create a new universal language based on reason.

 Examples of Zaum include Kruchenykh's poem Dyr bul shchyl, Kruchenykh's libretto for the Futurist opera Victory over the Sun with music by Mikhail Matyushin and stage design by Kazimir Malevich, and Khlebnikov's so-called "language of the birds", "language of the gods" and "language of the stars".
 The poetic output is perhaps comparable to that of the contemporary Dadaism, but the linguistic theory or metaphysics behind Zaum was entirely devoid of the gentle reflexive irony of that movement, and in all seriousness intended to recover the sound symbolism of a lost aboriginal tongue.
 Exhibiting traits of a Slavic national mysticism, Kruchenykh aimed at recovering the primeval Slavic mother-tongue in particular.

 Kruchenykh would author many poems and mimeographed pamphlets written in Zaum.
 These pamphlets combine poetry, illustrations, and theory.

 The use of Zaum peaked from 1916 to 1920 during World War I. At this time, Zaumism took root as a movement primarily involved in visual arts, literature, poetry, art manifestoes, art theory, theatre, and graphic design, and concentrated its anti-war politic through a rejection of the prevailing standards in art through anti-art cultural works.
 Zaum activities included public gatherings, demonstrations, and publications.
 The movement influenced later styles, Avant-garde and downtown music movements, and groups including surrealism, nouveau réalisme, Pop Art and Fluxus.

 Even after its peak, Zaum poetry has continued to be written.
 Serge Segay created Zaum poetry beginning around 1962.
 Rea Nikonova started creating Zaum verses probably a bit later, around 1964.
 Their Zaum poetry can be seen in issues of the famous "Transponans" samizdat magazine.
-In 1990, contemporary avant-garde poet Sergei Biriukov has founded an association of poets called the "Academy of Zaum" in Tambov.
+In 1990, contemporary avant-garde poet Sergei Biriukov founded an association of poets called the "Academy of Zaum" in Tambov.